johnbayko/hicp/docs/hicp.rst

 event first.
 The server may respond with an AUTHENTICATE command to request additional identifying information.

-The user agent must always respond with an AUTHENTICATE event.
-If the user agent sends an event other than AUTHENTICATE, that message is discarded by the server and another AUTHENTICATE command is sent.
+The user agent must always respond with an AUTHENTICATE or DISCONNECT event.
+If the user agent sends an event other than AUTHENTICATE or DISCONNECT, that message is discarded by the server and another AUTHENTICATE command is sent.
 Extra AUTHENTICATE events must be ignored by the server.

 The user agent may retrieve authentication information from a file, directory, database, etc., or may present a dialog to the user, or may send an